carpentries-incubator/python-business/_episodes/03-pandas.md

 `csv` can be opened with Excel.
 However, Excel has a limit of 1,048,576 rows by 16,384 columns.
 Our `invoice.csv` data contains about 9 million rows of data, almost hitted the Excel limit.
 (Try to open it with Excel, how long it take to load it?)
 It took me more than a half minute to just open the file (with a 5th gen i5 processor computer).
 It would be slow and difficult to do further analytics.
-Excel is not very good at when dealing with scalable data.
+Excel is not very good when dealing with scalable data.
+Moreover, Excel is not very good at tracing modification records.
 On the other hand, a huge advantage of using python is that, without graphic interface, the processing of data will be much faster.
+Since you do your analytics with code, you can easily keep a record of what you have done.
 To deal with table-like data, we usually use a module called Pandas.
+In this section, you will learn the basics of Pandas.
+Since most of you are business students, I will also show you how to perform some frequent used Excel functionalities with Pandas.

 ## black x6 phantom, white x6 panda
 ![pandas](../pic/panda.png){:height="200px"}